Learn something new every day

-Whenever i close my right eye and try to see from the centre of my left eye, my brain doesn't anticipate anything and instead my brain focuses on my right eye activity centre.
-Suppose if i close my right eye and try to see by left eye from center; i can't see from centre but i can see from the sides.
+Whenever i close my right eye and try to see from the center of my left eye, my brain doesn't anticipate anything and instead my brain focuses on my right eye activity center.
+Suppose if i close my right eye and try to see by left eye from center; i can't see from center but i can see from the sides.

-If i am trying to see from centre of left eye, things appear as if i am sleeping because the entire concentration comes to the centre of my right eye side, which is closed and the vision from left eye appears to be blind.
+If i am trying to see from center of left eye, things appear as if i am sleeping because the entire concentration comes to the center of my right eye side, which is closed and the vision from left eye appears to be blind.

 I am right now 28.
-Is there any chance that i will be able to see from the centre of my left eye?
-If i am able to see front centre, I think my vision will be return to some extent.
+Is there any chance that i will be able to see from the center of my left eye?
+If i am able to see front center, I think my vision will be return to some extent.

 Please guide me if there is any treatment or exercise to correct it.
 Regards, Rajesh J.